 Well-planned and engaged teaching are the primary ingredients for successful instruction, whether online or on campus.
-Enjoy exploring this curated collection of resources and best practices for online & hybrid Instruction.
+Enjoy exploring this curated collection of resources and recommendations for desingning your Distance Education courses.
 If you have any suggestions for additional resources or materials to include, please let us know!

 Let's Think About Instructional Design